-- 1. The Authority may require selected obliged entities and natural or legal persons belonging to them, and third parties to whom the selected obliged entities have outsourced operational functions or activities and natural or legal persons affiliated to them, to provide all information that is necessary in order to carry out the tasks conferred on it by this Regulation. - 2.
-The persons referred to in paragraph 1 or their representatives and, in the case of legal persons or associations having no legal personality, the persons authorised to represent them by law or by their constitution, shall supply the information requested.
+1. The Authority may require selected obliged entities and natural or legal persons employed by or belonging to them, including agents and distributors, and third parties to whom the selected obliged entities have outsourced operational functions or activities and natural or legal persons affiliated to them, to provide all information that is necessary in order to carry out the tasks conferred on it by this Regulation.

+2. The persons referred to in paragraph 1 or their representatives and, in the case of legal persons or associations having no legal personality, the persons authorised to represent them by law or by their constitution, shall supply the information requested without undue delay.
 Lawyers duly authorised to act may supply the information on behalf of their clients.
-The latter shall remain fully responsible if the information supplied is incomplete, incorrect or misleading. - 3.
-Where the Authority obtains information directly from the natural or legal persons referred to in paragraph 1, it shall make that information available to the financial supervisor concerned.
+The latter shall remain fully responsible if the information supplied is incomplete, incorrect or misleading.

+3. Where the Authority obtains information from or about the natural or legal persons referred to in paragraph 1, it shall make that information available to the financial supervisor concerned.